jb-diplom/Big-Data/README.md

            'matrixDir':      './outdata',     # relative path for saving matrices to file 'saveMatrix':     False}           # whether to save matrix to file or not
 ```
+### A few Words on Performance
+Due to the potentially large amounts and numbers of data involved, running the notebook in its entirety can take many hours.
+This may yeild very interesting results, but you may also be interested in a quick overview.
+Some key parameters and options have been designed to help you (and especially me) to run through tests fairly quickly.
+The following settings are critical for performance and running times:
+* `weModel` Tests have shown - not surprisingly - far better quality of results with higher dimension word embeddings.
+However, start times and running times in calculating the soft cosine similarity matrix easily run into hours (or a dead end) with `fasttext-wiki-news-subwords-300`.
+For speed, definitely use the preconfigured `glove-wiki-gigaword-50`
+* `removeTopics` If set to false, then the running time will be typically (depending also on number of topics required and thresholds) a factor 3 or 4 longer.
+Theoretically you may miss out on some possible clustering which the soft cosine method finds but TF-IDF doesn't by removing articles, but it's probably sufficient to specify a few topics more and save a lot or computational time, by using this flag.
+* `collectFeeds` If you just want to play with the test data and don't need fresh articles, the scraping stage can be skipped by setting this to `False`
+* `articleLimit` By setting this to 1000 or less you can get a quick overview of the analysis results.
+If you want to be sure to miss none of the article content, you have to set this to `None`, though.
+Probably time tp grab a capuccino, in that case :-)
+* `thresholdFuzzy`and `thresholdCosine` in practice you get to see some optically interesting results with lower values here.
+However this costs time and tends to include clustering which will be more like noise than anything else.

 ### Test Data
 Two crucial sets of data are supplied to help the user get up and running very quickly.
 1. A set of 50 fully tested RSS-Feed URLs, which are loaded from the function `getFeedDict()`.
 The user can simply specify custom values in an equivalently structured dictionary,  .e.g.